Grand-Federation/Grand-Federation-Rules/index.md

 29. You may not teleport people outside of the spawn areas in combat.
 You are allowed to use the provided medic TP system, and you may use infantry fighting vehicles/armored personnel carriers with respawn slots reflective of the vehicle's capacity.

-30. LBA is the only approved health system for vehicles, deployables, and non--player-infantry entities.
+30. LBA is the only approved health system for vehicles, deployables, and non-player-infantry entities.

 31. You are limited to ONE interceptor per person.

 32. Deployables can start with a max of 100 HP.
 If more, they must be constructed over time, or built up after being placed.
+Deployables specifically placed by appropriate vehicles (engineering vehicles, purpose-built things) can start with a max of 250 HP- but they are still subject to general sanity tests (e.g. don't spam them every five feet, etc.)

 33. If you are a lone wolf (a single attacker, or a small provisional group of otherwise unorganized attackers,) we are willing to be very lenient on combatant rules enforcement.